kyma-project/api-gateway/docs/user/custom-resources/apirule/04-40-apirule-mutators.md

 ### Cookie mutator

-The mutator of type `Cookie` can be handled the same as the mutator [Headers](#headers) with Istio using Virtual Service HeaderOperations.
+The mutator of type `cookie` can be handled the same as the `header` mutator with Istio using Virtual Service HeaderOperations.
 Here applies the same limitiations for Istio as only static data can be added, but [Ory Cookie Mutator](https://www.ory.sh/docs/oathkeeper/pipeline/mutator#cookie) supports templating.

 Ory configuration: